 Minimum - 18 in the US and Canada.

 If you choose entry level offshore oil rig jobs as your career it's quite possible you will run into some very backward thinking individuals.
 Hunker down, do your job to the best of your ability and don't let anyone push you around.
-Work is work.
-Pull your share of the load and everything will be OK.
+Work hard, stay busy, pull your share of the load and everything will work out just fine.

 There are times of inactivity, sometimes even days of it.
-Mostly there is day after grueling day of 12 hour plus shifts, doing hard ass manual labor.
+Mostly there is day after grueling day of 12 hour plus shifts, doing hard ass manual labor UNLESS you are the rig clerk, medic / safety man or work in ballast control.
+If you are a platform operator, you will spend most of your time monitory gauges and changing fluids.
 Depending on your location and the time of year, it will be:

 If you think you can do it, give it a try!

 Also, consider applying for your US Coast Guard Merchant Mariners Document (MMD).
-More and more companies are requiring you to have one of these before they will talk to you about offshore employment.
+More and more companies are requiring you to have a valid MMD before they will talk to you about offshore employment.
 It's best to have one or at least be in the process of getting one.

-There are lots of schools that give classes for offshore workers.
-While completing any of these courses is not a guarantee of employment, it will demonstrate initiative on your part and could very well put you ahead of the thousands of others trying to break into this industry (like you) for the first time.
-Also, these schools are in day to day contact with employers.
-Many times offshore oil rig job recruiters come to these schools looking for new recruits.
+There are lots of schools that give classes for offshore oil rig job workers.
+While completing any of these courses is not a guarantee of employment, it will demonstrate initiative on your part and could very well put you ahead of the pack of others trying to break into this industry for the first time.
+Also, these schools are in day-to-day contact with employers.
+Many times, offshore oil rig job recruiters come to these schools looking for new recruits.

 Back in the day, these schools and certifications were not required for the initial hire on.
 Companies would hire you AND THEN SEND YOU for the additional training.
 Unfortunately, that was "back in the day".
-Now, because of all the people trying to get on, things are a bit different.
-More and more people are paying for these schools / certifications out of their own pocket to get ahead of the competition.
+Now, because of all the people trying to get on, things are different.
+More and more people are paying for these schools and certifications out of their own pocket to get ahead of the competition.
 And it works.
-Companies are more inclined to hire someone who has shown this type of initiative.
+Companies are more inclined to hire someone who has shown this type of initiative and motivation.

-I got the connection through a friend, called the number he gave me, talked to someone in personnel about the job requirements and my experience and abilities and if I thought I could handle the job, I guess I said all the right things because I was hired sight unseen right over the phone.
+I got the connection through a friend, called the number he gave me, talked to someone in personnel about the job requirements and my experience and abilities and if I thought I could handle the work.
+I guess I said all the right things because I was hired.

 I got my shots and an "accelerated passport" and within 3 weeks of making that initial call was on my way to a platform rig offshore Brazil working 28/28.
-I worked there for almost 18 months and then got laid off.
+I worked there for almost 18 months before getting transferred to a job in the US.
 This was back in the mid 70's and the pay was a little more than 7K for each month worked.
+Quite a tidy sum for that time.

-This started me on my first 6 year stint working in the Gulf of Mexico on a semi AND off the coast of California on a drillship as an offshore crane operator.
-When the need arose, I used my welding skills to help out with rig projects / repairs.
+This started me on a 6-year stint working in the Gulf of Mexico on a semi AND off the coast of California on a drillship as an offshore crane operator.
+When the need arose, I used my welding skills to help out with rig projects / repairs, etc.

 While I was home (referred to as "at the house") and doing normal socializing activities with friends, family, etc., the conversation would eventually get around to what each of us did.
 When I told people about the cool job I had, where I worked, how I got there, what I did, how much I got paid and how much TIME OFF I GOT, folks got very interested in how they could get an offshore oil rig job.

-Eventually I got tired of explaining the same thing over and over, so I wrote all this information down and published a small book about employment opportunities in the offshore drilling industry, The Book, is available FREE from this site once you have submitted a completed registration.
+Eventually I got tired of explaining the same thing over and over, so I wrote all this information down and self-published a well written and well received book about employment opportunities in the offshore oil rig job drilling industry.

-It was written from my own personal experience and is informative, easy to read and offers a wealth of information about how to get an offshore oil rig or maritime job, whether you are a brand new start or have years of industry experience.
-The Book will also answer many of your questions about what it's like to work offshore.
+The Complete Offshore Oil Rig Job Guide was written from my own personal experience.
+It is informative, easy to read and offers a wealth of information about how to get an offshore oil rig or maritime job, even if you have NO PRIOR EXPERIENCE.
+If you are a brand new, green as they come newbie I can help you in ways you will not find elsewhere.
+Get your FREE COPY today!

 Thanks again and have a blessed day!